HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/2026-changes.md

 ### Proposed changes

-Get more clinicians on the hackathon to provide feedback and co-devlop API's and software solutions.
-The goal is to make the clinicians co-develop the solutions by direct communication with architects and developers.
-The FHIR hackathon is the perfect arena for diect co-development of applications and API's.
+Make the FHIR hackathon the perfect arena for diect co-development of applications and API's.

+Goals for 2026:

+* Get more clinicians to participate in the hackathon.
+  * Provide user feedback and implement changes based on feedback provided.
+  * Developers and users co-develop API's and software solutions.
+* Make actual end user applications and prototypes and implement quick changes to the api and end-user applications.

 ### Method